aws-samples/genai-quickstart-pocs/amazon-bedrock-model-customization/README.md

 ## Quickstart POC to create fine-tuned and pre-trained models in Amazon Bedrock

 ## **Goal of this Repo:**
-The quickstart notebooks helps to quickly setup model customization ( fine-tuning and pre-training) for customer demo's and POC's.
+The quickstart notebooks helps to quickly setup model customization ( fine-tuning and pre-training) for customer demo's and POC's only and provide a guidance on using Bedrock model customization.

-Here we the data which is used is consumer complaints.
-You can use your data for specific use-cases.
+Here the data which is used is consumer complaints.
+You can use your **own data** for specific use-cases.

 ## Data used